 When the acid stain meets with lime or with calcium hydroxide in concrete, the color you get becomes a permanent solution.
 This is not the case with semi-transparent water based concrete stains.
 With the latter, once you over apply or once you encounter an application mishap, you can use tap water to diffuse the color.

 Since acid-based stains use chem, and water-based rely on tap water, it’s safe to assume that the latter is a more environment-friendly option.
 On top of that, the acid found in acid-based concrete stains can kill plants and vegetation when over sprayed outdoors.
 The metallic salts also pose a hazard to marine and aquatic resources.
 This means you if you use acid-based stains, you will have to be extra cautious when rinsing as copper ferrous might reach the sewer or your drain.

 When choosing which stain to use, aside from color availability, you should also consider which concrete will you apply the stain to.
 Acid-based concrete stains can be temperamental in both the early and latter application process.

 Acid stain manufacturers advise users to wait for 28 days for the lime to develop so that it can react with the stain.
-Then again, as the concrete gets old, its chemical makeup will also change.
+Then again, as the concrete gets old, its chemical makeup and color range will also change.